Do you want to create a successful YouTube channel? According to reports, 75% of kids say they want to become YouTubers.

 AI voices can help solve both of these problems.

-However, there are some important things to be aware of before you start leveraging AI voices in your YouTube content.
-If you don’t adhere to YouTube’s guidelines, your content could get demonetized faster than you can say “Adsense.”
+However, if you don’t adhere to YouTube’s guidelines, your content could get demonetized faster than you can say “Adsense.”

 The Emergence of AI Voices in Content Creation

-AI has been making a lot of waves this year, from ChatGPT throwing universities into pandemonium to rising concerns about deep fakes.
+AI has been making waves recently, from ChatGPT throwing universities into pandemonium to rising concerns about deep fakes.

 AI voices are one of these tools.